 6. Try out different types of imagery to see which works best for your audience and content type.

-7. Be sure to caption all of your images properly so readers can understand what they’re seeing!
+7. Be sure to caption all your images appropriately so readers can understand what they’re seeing!

 Creating evergreen content isn’t as daunting as it may seem – with a bit of creativity and experimentation, you can create content that keeps your readers coming back for more.